PR8 – Ponta de São Lourenço hike – Best coastal trail in Madeira

 Where to stay?

-Madeira is a small island with a maximum length of only 57 km; thus, it is possible to cross it in less than an hour.
+Madeira is a small island with a maximum length of only 57 km; thus, crossing it in less than an hour is possible.
 This path is right on the tail of Madeira island, but wherever your accommodation is, you will always be less than an hour away from this and any levada.

 Therefore, it is not necessary to choose accommodation near this trail.
-The most usual thing is to stay in Funchal as that’s where you will find a greater variety of accommodation, restaurants, shops, and entertainment.
-From there, it’s about 35 km that takes half an hour by car.
+The most usual thing is to stay in Funchal, where you will find a greater variety of accommodation, restaurants, shops, and entertainment.
+From there, it’s about 35 km, and it takes half an hour by car.

-If you don’t have a hotel booked already, see the map below for the best accommodation in Funchal.
+If you haven’t booked a hotel already, see the map below for the best accommodation in Funchal.

 Booking.com